The Mediterranean Sea seen from the Tombs of the Kings

 Panagia Chrysopolitissa: (left) site of a Franciscan church; (right) Column of the Flagellation of St. Paul

 This city is famous in sacred history for being honoured with the presence of saint Paul, and on account of his having here converted Sergius the governor of the island to Christianity.
 Pococke

 It is truly an extraordinary grace for us to gather together in prayer in this Church of Agia Kyriaki Chrysopolitissa.
 We have just heard a reading from the Acts of the Apostles which reminds us that Cyprus was the first stage in the missionary journeys of the Apostle Paul (cf. Acts 13:1-4).
 Set apart by the Holy Spirit, Paul, accompanied by Barnabas, a native of Cyprus, and Mark, the future evangelist, first came to Salamis, where they began to proclaim the word of God in the synagogues.
 Traversing the island, they reached Paphos where, close to this very place, they preached in the presence of the Roman pro-consul Sergius Paulus.
 Thus it was from this place that the Gospel message began to spread throughout the Empire, and the Church, grounded in the apostolic preaching, was able to take root throughout the then-known world.

 Pope Benedict XVI - Friday, 4 June 2010

 Christian basilica near the harbour and a capital with the cross

-In the large archaeological area which includes the agorÓ, Saranda Kolones and a series of private houses (see page two) there is no evidence of early churches, whereas Panagia Chrysopolitissa and another church are situated near the harbour.
+In the large archaeological area which includes the agora, Saranda Kolones and a series of private houses (see page two) there is no evidence of early churches, whereas Panagia Chrysopolitissa and another church are situated near the harbour, which is protected by a small Ottoman fortress.
 Probably after the earthquakes of 332 and 342 the population rebuilt only a small part of the ancient town.

 Agia Solomoni and the white cloths posted on a tree at its entrance